rsyncOSX/RsyncOSXsched/README.md

 The menu app can be started from RsyncOSX and RsyncOSX can be activated from the menu app.
 This require paths for both apps to be entered into userconfiguration (**without** a trailing `/`).
 The paths are used for activating the apps from either within RsyncOSX or RsyncOSXsched.
 Toggle on/off if scheduled tasks in menu app only.
 Default is in menu app only.
 ![](screenshots/sched0.png)
 Adding scheduled for tasks in RsyncOSX.
 After adding tasks either keep RsyncOSX running or select main menu and select the menuapp button.
+If you decide to let RsyncOSX execute the scheduled tasks remember to set the correct settings in user configuration.
 ![](screenshots/sched4.png)
 Double click on row brings up details about schedules and logs for one task.
 ![](screenshots/sched1.png)
-The green in column `Schedule` indicates two scheduled tasks within next hour (green lights).
+The green bullet in column `Schedule` indicates two scheduled tasks within next hour (green lights).
 Selecting the `Menuapp` in main view quits RsyncOSX and starts the menu application.
 The default profile is selected when it starts.
 ![](screenshots/sched2.png)
-The status light is green indicating there is an active task waiting for execution.
+The status light is green indicates there are active tasks waiting for execution.
 ![](screenshots/sched5.png)
 The scheduled tasks are completed.
 ![](screenshots/sched6.png)